dgraph-io/dgraph-docs/content/graphql/mutations/add.md

     name = "Add"
 +++

-Add mutations allows you to add new objects of a particular type.
+Add mutations allow you to add new objects of a particular type.

 We use the following schema to demonstrate some examples.